inclavare-containers/TNG/README.md

 tcpdump -n -vvvvvvvvvv -qns 0 -X -i any tcp port 20001
 ```

-You will see a POST request with `/api/predict/service_name` as path and `tng-metadata` as one of the headers.
+You will see a POST request with `/api/predict/service_name` as path and `tng` as one of the headers.

 - tng client as verifier and tng server as attester, with "HTTP encapulation" enabled, while tng server is using `netfilter` mode instead of `mapping` mode: